yguenduez/nerd-neck/report.md

 - Using an MCU with an integrated IMU: For example the [Seeed xiao nRF sense](https://www.seeedstudio.com/Seeed-XIAO-BLE-Sense-nRF52840-p-5253.html) comes with an integrated IMU.
-With this the I2c connection could be made obsolet.
+With this the I2c connection could be made obsolete.
-- Smaller LiPo Battery: The battery is quite oversized for project.
+- Smaller LiPo Battery: The battery is quite oversized for such a small project.
 A smaller battery could be used, making the device even smaller
 - All the MCUs support Bluetooth.
 Or even Bluetooth Low Energy.
 One could connect the device via bluetooth to a smartphone.
 - Cable Management is quite complex for such a small project: This could be simplified.
 One could even design his own PCB.
+- There is no information about the current battery charge.
+One could implement a small battery charge reader with an analog input pin